-Mohamed Salah lit up English football last season with an amazing performance for Liverpool, and broke the record for the most number of goals scored in a single Premier League season.
+Mohamed Salah lit up English football during the 2017-18 season with an amazing performance for Liverpool.
+The Egyptian broke the record for the most number of goals scored in a single Premier League season during the 2017-18 season.

 When Liverpool signed Salah from Roma most observers thought the Anfield team was signing a decent, but far from top class performer.
-The Egyptian international went on to exceed the expectations of even the most optimistic fans by scoring a record breaking 32 league goals last season.
+The Egyptian international went on to exceed the expectations of even the most optimistic fans by scoring a record breaking 32 league goals during the 2017-18 season.
 Salah’s achievement is all the more impressive as he plays as a winger and not as a traditional centre forward.
-Last season also saw Salah claim a series of other records.
 He is now the top scoring foreign player in a single season in Premier League history, moving past Ronaldo and Suarez.
 He became only the third player to score against 17 different opponents in one campaign.
 Arsenal's Ian Wright and Robin van Persie are the only other players to do it in a 38 game season.

 2. Luis Suarez- 31 Goals, Liverpool (2013-2014)